wp-plugins/mycred/readme.txt

 3. **The Log** - with the option to search or filter results.
 Each user will also get their own Log page under the "Users" menu.
 4. **Editing Users Balance** - You can edit each users point balance directly under "Edit User".
 5. **Import Add-on** - The Import Add-on allows you to import points using a CSV file or by importing existing points from your database.

+== Upgrade Notice ==

+= 1.1.1 =
+This version resolves bugs with the MarketPress add-on and third-party plugins support.
+You will also have access to the bbPress hooks without the need to use Buddypress.

+* bbPress users should visit the "Hooks" sub-menu and re-enter their hook settings as these will be reset.
+* Ranks Add-on users should visit the "Settings" sub-menu and confirm their Rank settings as new settings will be available.

 == Changelog ==